Cretezy/Noderize/docs/docs/tutorials-express.md

 const port = parseInt(process.env.PORT) || 3000;
 ```

-Next, we will to tell Express to listen to requests.
-We will also provide a callback to indicate us that our app is running:
+Next, we will tell Express to listen to requests.
+We will also provide a callback to notify us that our app is running:

 ```js
 app.listen(port, () => {